 I am a member of the Stirling Philosophy unit's research cluster in Mind and Knowledge, My primary research interests are in philosophy of science (especially cognitive science, psychology, artificial intelligence and biology) and philosophy of mind.

 Prior to (re-)joining the Stirling Philosophy unit in 2004, I held teaching and research posts at the Universities of Dundee, Oxford, and Stirling (a previous appointment).
 My doctoral work was carried out at the University of Sussex.

-I have given invited papers at symposia and conferences all over the UK, and in Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Italy, the Netherlands, Portugal, South Africa, Spain and the USA.
-Symposia specifically on my work have been organised by philosophy departments at the Goethe University of Frankfurt, the Free University of Amsterdam, and Tilburg University.
+I have given invited research papers at symposia and conferences all over the UK, and in Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Ireland, Italy, the Netherlands, Portugal, South Africa, Spain and the USA.
+I was an invited lecturer at the 2013 Philosophy Summer School in China, held in Qinhuangdao.